rstolpe/DeleteUserProfile/README.md

 # DeleteUserProfiles
-This module will let you show all of the user profiles that are stored on a local or remote computer, you can also delete one specific user profile or all of them.
+This module will let you show all of the user profiles that are saved on a local or remote computer, you can also delete one specific user profile or all of the profiles.
+You can also return the user profiles from multiple computers at the same time.
+The special windows profiles are excluded.
 ### This module will do the following
-- Show all of the local user profiles
-- Show all of the user profiles from a remote computer
-- Delete one specific user profile or all of the user profiles from a local computer
+- Return all of the user profiles from a remote or local computer
-- Delete one specific user profile or all of the user profiles from a remote computer
+- Delete one specific user profile or all of the user profiles from a local or remote computer
 - Delete all user profiles from both local and remote computer
 - You can exclude user profiles to show
 - You can exclude user profile to be deleted
 - If the user profile are loaded it will not get deleted
+- The special windows profiles are excluded

-If you use this function on a remote computer you need to make sure that you have [WinRM](https://github.com/rstolpe/Guides/blob/main/Windows/WinRM_GPO.md) activated.
+If you use this module on a remote computer you need to make sure that you have [WinRM](https://github.com/rstolpe/Guides/blob/main/Windows/WinRM_GPO.md) activated.

 ### Links
 - [YouTube video](https://youtube.com/shorts/SPPSHiMjVmA?feature=share)